Of particular interest to me are:

 - how events are structured around collective identity, in their spatial, visual and discursive organization

 The Pilgrimage to the African Saints

-This research (2009-2012) analysed the organisation of a local pilgrimage in order to understand how racial boundaries and national identity are reproduced through such an event.
-The yearly Pilgrimage to the African Saints was created in 2002 by catholic missonaries for African immigrants in Switzerland.
+This research project (2009-2012) analysed the organisation of a local pilgrimage in order to understand how racial boundaries and national identity are reproduced through such an event.
+The yearly Pilgrimage to the African Saints was created in 2002 by catholic missionaries for African immigrants in Switzerland.
 It honors Christian martyrs of Egyptian origin.
-Through an analysis of the pilgraimage « in the making », I showed how the event is made « African » in the eyes of the organisers and the public.
+Through an analysis of the pilgrimage « in the making », I showed how the event is made « African » in the eyes of the organisers and the public.
 Through the rebranding local martyrs as African, the local church builds a connection between its origins and new immigrants, and seeks to reinvent its future.

 This ethnographic research forms the basis on my Master thesis and of an article published in Ethnographiques.org: « Les Africains, origine et avenir de l’Eglise catholique suisse ?
 Réflexions sur les discours des organisateurs du Pèlerinage aux Saintes et Saints d’Afrique à St-Maurice« .

 Reformed churches in Switzerland

 In this research project with prof. Jörg Stolz (University of Lausanne), we gave an overview of current trends, challenges ans strategies within reformed churches in Switzerland.